 Feeling adventurous?
 Check out Forward Email.
 It’s a free, encrypted, and completely open-source solution.
 No logs or emails are stored.
 The code is open to the public on Github (fully transparent) so you don’t have to worry about any secret data collection happening!

 Forward Email is pretty simple to set up, you just add a few DNS records and you’re done.
 As of October 2018, you can even “Send Mail As” using Gmail.
 The developer of the project is also very active. 👍

 Pobox is by far my favorite premium email forwarding service if that’s all you need. $34 a year and you can create as many aliases as you want on all of your domains and then forward the emails to your primary Google email account.

 ForwardMX is a great cheap solution.
 For example, perhaps you don’t have that many domains but still need more functionality than other free tools.
 ForwardMX has great smaller plans, starting at $9/year for 5 domains.

-ImprovMX is 100% free and great for smaller projects.
+ImprovMX is free for up to 5 domains and great for smaller projects.
 Simply point your MX records and forwarding everything from one domain to any email address you want.

 @EmailForward.mx is a cheap premium service that you can use to set up email forwarding and start receiving emails with your domain name.
 The cost is $1 per month, billed annually.
 One interesting feature it does have is two-factor authentication.
 This is great a little additional security.

 Hopefully one of the above solutions works for you.
 I’m personally a big fan of Mailgun and Pobox.
 There are definitely other great SMTP solutions that do email forwarding, such as SendGrid, SparkPost, etc. But some of these can get quite complicated, and if you’re just needing to forward emails, one of the above solutions is quick and easy.